apache/beam/website/src/_posts/2020-05-08-beam-summit-digital-2020.md

 As all things Beam, this is a community effort.
 The door is open for participation:

 1. Submit a proposal to talk.
 Please check out the **[Call for Papers](https://sessionize.com/beam-digital-summit-2020/)** and submit a talk.
-The deadline for submissions is May 20th!
+The deadline for submissions is _May 20th_!
 2. Register to join as an attendee.
 Registration is now open at the **[registration page](https://crowdcast.io/e/beamsummit)**.
 Registration is free!
 3. Consider sponsoring the event.
 If your company is interested in engaging with members of the community please check out our [sponsoring prospectus](https://drive.google.com/open?id=1EbijvZKpkWwWyMryLY9sJfyZzZk1k44v).
 4. Help us get the word out.
-Please make sure to let your colleagues and friends in the data engineering field know about the Beam Summit.
+Please make sure to let your colleagues and friends in the data engineering field (and beyond!) know about the Beam Summit.

 ## Follow up and more information